cnabio/duffle/README.md

 The community has created implementations of the CNAB spec with [opinionated takes on authoring bundles][cnab-tools].
-Some even use Duffle's [libraries][cnab-go] to handle the CNAB implementation.
+Some even use Duffle's [libraries][cnab-sdk] to handle the CNAB implementation.
 If you want to make your own CNAB tooling, that is a great place to start!

 Learn more about about CNAB and Duffle, check out our [docs](docs/README.md).